Remove bits of meat off the carcass and set them aside for later.

 If you choose to use an Instant Pot or electric pressure cooker instead, use the soup setting of your cooker and increase the time to 120 minutes.
 Cook and, once finished, allow the pot to depressurize before opening.

-Add in salt and freshly ground pepper to taste.
+Add in salt and freshly ground pepper, to taste.

 Remove the soup from the stove and serve immediately!

+To thicken the soup and add flavor, you can optionally add in other leftovers like gravy and/or stuffing.
 Nutritional information depends upon the amount of meat and other leftovers added to the soup.
 The given information assumes stock obtained from the bones along with rice and veggies.
 Added meat and other added ingredients will need to be figured in to obtain more accurate information.